edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 `yarn` or `npm install`

+Head over to [Mailback](http://mailback.io) and create a new mailbox.

-Then set the SCRAPER_EMAIL environment variable to the recipient email address and run the index.js Node.js script:
+Then set the SCRAPER_MAILBACK_MAILBOX environment variable to the mailbox ID from above and run the index.js Node.js script:

 `SCRAPER_EMAIL=joe@example.com node index`